 Career Paths for Bachelor of Social Work Degree Holders

-Graduates of GCU’s Bachelor of Social Work degree are prepared to become entry-level social workers or further their education and obtain their Master of Social Work.
+Graduates of GCU’s Bachelor of Social Work degree are taught to become entry-level social workers or further their education and obtain their Master of Social Work.
 Graduates may go on to work in:

 - Outpatient facilities